COVID-19 Vaccine: What You Need to Know

 Will children receive a COVID-19 vaccine?

 The Food and Drug Administration has authorized the Pfizer-BioNTech vaccine for distribution to individuals ages 16 years and older.
-At this time, however, Johns Hopkins is only offering vaccines to essential health care workers.

 No COVID-19 vaccine has been authorized for children under 16.
 At least one trial including participants between age 12 and 18 with their parents’ permission is in progress.
 But it may be late 2021 or even 2022 before there is enough evidence on the timing, safety, effectiveness and practical aspects of vaccinating children for the coronavirus, especially children under age 12.